Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_in_Pipelines.md

 Gives more control on who case see, use the linked variable groups.

-- You can still have multiple groups as above reading from the same variable group (e.g Prod2, prod 2, prod 3) can all read from the production key vault as they are linked to "relase to Prod" phase in the release pipeline
+- You can still have multiple groups as above reading from the same variable group (e.g Prod2, prod 2, prod 3) can all read from the production key vault as they are linked to "release to Prod" phase in the release pipeline